melodyluoxue/1801212899-PHBS_BlockChain_2018/README.md

 ### 4.3 Application level
 #### 4.3.1 Introduction
-The goal of application level is to provide users with safe and easy-to-use asset-winding and transfer tools for users, and to provide developers with internalization protocol layer and technology layer blockchain technology.
+The goal of application level is to provide users with safe and easy-to-use asset-tokenization and transfer tools for users, and to provide developers with internalization protocol layer and technology layer blockchain technology.

 #### 4.3.2 Implementation route